 Both Timothy Evans and John Christie were hanged by Albert Pierrepoint on the same gallows in Pentonville Prison: Evans was hanged in 1950, Christie in 1953.
 An inquiry was held in 1965 intended to determine whether or not Evans had been wrongfully convicted found that it was “more probable than not” that Evans killed his wife but that he did not kill his daughter Geraldine, for which he was convicted and executed.
 (Brabin, Rillington Place, p.
 269.)
-The British Government was loathe to admit a man had been wrongfully convicted and executed, but saw fit to grant Evans a posthumous pardon for the murder of his daughter Geraldine in 1966.
-This obviously did not give Evans back his life, but allowed for some consolation for his family in that his name was effectively cleared.
-Beyond that, the British Government abolished capital punishment in 1966, largely because of this case which had effected a drastic change in public attitudes toward its use with a majority seeking its abolition.
+The British Government was loathing to admit a man had been wrongfully convicted and executed but saw fit to grant Evans a posthumous pardon for the murder of his daughter Geraldine in 1966.
+The posthumous pardon did not give Evans back his life but allowed for some consolation for his family in that his name was effectively cleared.
+Beyond that, the British Government abolished capital punishment in 1966, mainly because of this case which had effected a drastic change in public attitudes toward its use with a majority seeking its abolition.

 While I find the history of capital punishment in England, and elsewhere across the world, fascinating, I have amassed a collection of biographies of executioners, accounts of executions, historical works on the subject in the library collection Mika and I keep, I remain staunchly opposed to it.
 Judicial hanging was once carried out in Canadian society.
 It was abolished, as in England, in the 1960s.
 The last hangings in Canada were carried out in 1962 and the last hangings in England in 1964.
 I concur with Albert Pierrepoint in concluding it never prevented a single murder and the fact that someone could be wrongfully convicted and executed as was the case with Timothy Evans, only shows it belongs relegated to history.